-REGULATORY ENVIRONMENT: ISSUES WITH U.S. CANNABIS-RELATED ASSETS

-On February 8, 2018, the Canadian Securities Administrators published Staff Notice 51-352 (Revised) Issuers with U.S. Marijuana-Related Activities ("Staff Notice 51-352") which provides specific disclosure expectations for issuers that currently have, or are in the process of developing, cannabis-related activities in the United States as permitted within a particular state's regulatory framework.
+REGULATORY ENVIRONMENT: ISSUES WITH U.S. CANNABIS-RELATED ASSETS the United States as permitted within a particular state's regulatory framework.
 As a result of the Company's operations in the United States, the Company is subject to Staff Notice 51-352.
 For more detail regarding the regulatory regimes under which the Company currently operates, please see the Company's Listing Statement, Form 2A, available at www.thecse.com.